T-NOVA/TeNOR/README.md

 - vnfd-validator/assets/samples/2913_vnfd_scaling.json -> You can see how scale out/in works with this example.

 You can test it using the same commands shown before but chaning the file.

+### End-to-end tests
+We provide a script that executes an End-to-End test.
+You only need the PoP credentials before to execute the script.
+So, please modify the file ` env_end_to_end.sh ` with the correct values and execute the script: ` ./env_end_to_end.sh `

+Then, you can execute the script with the following command:
+` ruby end_to_end.rb `

+The following items will be created: a set of PoPs with different configurations, a sample NSD/VNFD and the instantiation for each PoP.
+After the execution, the created components will be removed automatically.

 ## Logs
 TeNOR uses Fluentd in order to store the logs in a MongoDB.
 The UI inlcudes a view that allows to browser through the logs based on the date, severity and module.